Eden Eternal: Guilds

 Players in Eden Eternal may found guilds for 50 gold coins in the city of Aven (the biggest city on the main continent).
 A guild starts at level 1 and can be leveled with increasing amounts of gold donated by members or earned by the guild through taxes and fame accumulated through player actions such as completing special quests or using buildings in one's own guild's town.
 These player actions contribute to personal guild fame and to an overall guild fame that is the sum of all members' guild fame.
 If a player is evicted from or leaves a guild, his or her guild fame is reset to 0 though the overall guild fame remains unchanged.
 Each guild can build their own town starting at level 3, containing up to five unique buildings, which can be upgraded in accordance to guild level.
 These towns contain a guild vault that grows larger when the guild level increases.
 At certain levels, statues of players can be constructed in the central part of a guild town with permission of the guild leader and 500 gold from the guild funds.
 The number of players that can be part of a guild increases with guild level.

 Territory Wars are large-scale player versus player (PvP) events where guilds compete to take control of different maps by capturing large crystals on a single battlefield and defeating players from other guilds for 30 minutes.
 A guild can control up to three territories and players who participated (must be level 30+ and have contributed 200 fame to the guid) gain one War Chest for each crystal captured by their guild which contain between 1-100 War Stones.
 These War Stones can be used to craft certain accessories or can be traded for other prizes in increments of 10.
 During a Territory War, players can complete special quests which involve communicating with specific non-player characters (NPC) on the battlefield map and traveling to certain areas finally to be turned in at Aven for a reward of several more War Chests.
-When talking to a certain non-player character in a map their guild controls, players can acquire a salary and additional War Chests once a day that corresponds to their character level and the number of territories owned by their guild overall.
+When talking to a certain NPC in a map their guild controls, players can acquire a salary and additional War Chests once a day that corresponds to their character level and the number of territories owned by their guild overall.
 When defeating monsters within a territory controlled by one's guild, bonus experience is awarded.
-Another way to acquire War Stones is to accept a daily quest from an NPC in Aven and participate in 3 v 3 Arena matches where players of similar levels are randomly pitted against one another in teams of three and Monster Battle Arenas which are similar but involve each player transforming into a monster reminiscent of bosses found in the game.
+Another way to acquire War Stones is to accept a daily quest from an NPC in Aven and participate in 3v3 Arena matches where players of similar levels are randomly pitted against one another in teams of three and Monster Battle Arenas which are similar but involve each player transforming into a monster reminiscent of bosses found in the game.